Admin quick guide

 Step 1: Authentication

 Everyone using your site must have an account.
-You can allow people to create their own account using Email-based self-registration, or add new users individually or bulk create accounts via CSV file or choose from a number of other authentication methods.
+You can allow people to create their own account using Email-based self-registration, or add new users individually or bulk create accounts via CSV file or choose from several other authentication methods.

-Note: You do not yet decide who will be a teacher, student or other type of participant.
+Note: You do not yet decide who will be a teacher, student, or other participant roles.
 If you're wondering why, read the documentation on Assigning roles.

 Step 2: Enrolment

 Once users have an account, they need to be enrolled in courses.
-(Now is the time to give them their student, teacher or other role.)
-You can allow them to self enrol, or you can enrol them manually yourself or choose from a number of other enrolment methods.
+(Now is the time to give them their student, teacher, or other roles.)
+You can allow them to self enrol, or you can enrol them manually yourself or choose from several other enrolment methods.

 For more information, see Enrolments.